holomodular/ServiceBricks-Documentation/README.md

 # ServiceBricks Documentation

 ## Introduction
-ServiceBricks is a powerful microservices platform designed to streamline the development, deployment, and maintenance of distributed systems.
+[ServiceBricks](https://github.com/holomodular/ServiceBricks) is a powerful microservices platform designed to streamline the development, deployment, and maintenance of distributed systems.
 By leveraging Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and a range of advanced features, ServiceBricks empowers teams to build robust, scalable, and highly customizable services tailored to their specific business domains.

 ## Learning
 * [Key Features](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/KeyFeatures.md): Learn about the key features of the ServiceBricks platform.
+* [What are Microservices?](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/WhatAreMicroservices.md): Learn about microservices and their benefits.

 ## Getting Started
 * [ServiceBricks Examples](https://github.com/holomodular/ServiceBricks-Examples): View all our examples to create your own applications quickly.